clay/clay-starter/README.md

 You should be able to navigate to http://localhost/_pages/sample-article.html to see an article page render!

+### Accessing The Edit UI

+The edit interface of Clay is a component itself called [`Kiln`](https://github.com/clay/clay-kiln)!
+To begin editing with the UI you'll need to make sure you've run `make boostrap-user` after replacing the sample user with your own Gmail address.

+Once you're done that you can access edit mode from any page by adding `?edit=true` or by holding down `Shift` and typing `CLAY`.
+For example, navigating to http://localhost/_pages/sample-article.html?edit=true will grant you access to the edit interface.

 ### Stopping & Clearing Out Data

 - `make burn` (Stops and removes all service containers)